erroronline1/caro/readme.md

 The most recent documentation is available at [https://github.com/erroronline1/caro](https://github.com/erroronline1/caro)

 # Aims
 This software aims to support you with your ISO 13485 quality management system and support internal communication.
 It is supposed to run as a web application on a server.
-Data safety measures are designed to be used in a closed network environment.
+Data safety measures are designed to be used in a network environment not accessible from the web.
 The architecture enables staff to access and append data where other ERP-software may be limited due to licensing.

 Data gathering is supposed to be completely digital and finally wants to get rid of a paper based documentation.
 There may be other pieces of software with a similar goal but many of them come from another direction - managing rehabilitation devices, focussing on custom orthopaedic footwear, tracing productivity - instead of the primary record aspect of the CARO App for custom-made aids in small- and medium-sized companies.
 Let alone cumbersome UI of some programs which has also led to a goal of being consistent easy to use and recognizable.